Title: | A Simple Router for HTTP and WebSocket Requests |

 event that is fired

-when all headers have been recieved but before the body is.
+when all headers have been received but before the body is.
 This allows you

 to short-circuit request handling and e.g. reject requests above a certain